wbrowar/workbench/README.md

-WB-Starter
+Workbench
 ==========

 My personal framework for front-end development includes some SASS, HTML, and JS snippets that I use on a regular basis.
 This framework is built using Node and Webpack and it is meant to be pulled apart or modified for the project at hand.
 By changing settings in the `package.json` file, this can be used for one-page landing pages, as well as used in full-fledged CMS themes.

-This is here for my own storage, but please [let me know if you have any feedback or suggestions](https://github.com/wbrowar/WB-Starter/issues).
+This is here for my own storage, but please [let me know if you have any feedback or suggestions](https://github.com/wbrowar/workbench/issues).

 ## Requirements
 - [Node.js](https://nodejs.org/en/) (requires v14+) installed via [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md)